CORONAVIRUS (COVID-19) INFORMATION & UPDATES

 We are committed to providing a healthy and safe environment for employees, the individuals we serve, contractors, and guests in our facilities.
 Learn more about COVID-19 here.

 In consideration of the on-going COVID-19 crisis in our country, in addition to our standard policies and procedures regarding infection control measures, PermiaCare is adapting our services and adding social distancing enhancements to ensure we lessen the spread of COVID-19 while continuing to deliver services that ensure the safety of all that individuals that depend on us.
 As healthcare workers, many of our staff have received the COVID-19 vaccine.
-Masks are required by all parties and proper infection control protocols must be used.

-What to Expect for those We Serve
+What to Expect for Those We Serve

 Methods of service delivery

 - Some of the services we provide during the COVID-19 crisis will be by telephone or tele-video.
 Services will be provided in-person on an as-needed basis with proper precautions.
-Masks are required by all parties.

 For In-Person Visits